Skip to main content

 Step 1 — Understand the Recipient Deeply

 Create a simple profile.
-Note the recipient’s age, job, daily routines, hobbies, personal style, wishlist hints, and recent life events.
-Often, the best gift idea is hidden in casual conversation: I wish I had a better water bottle or my mornings are chaotic.
-Those clues point directly to solutions.
+Note the recipient's age, job, daily routines, hobbies, personal style, wishlist hints, and recent life events.

 • Age and lifestyle